wso2/financial-services-accelerator/fsa-perf-benchmark/README.md

 ### IS Search Operations

 Measures the IS consent search API across 14 filter scenarios.
-Requires `obiam` and a seeded database.
+Requires `obiam` and a running MySQL container.

-**Prerequisite: seed 1 million consent records first — see [§7](#7-test-data-setup-is-search-only).**

 ```bash
 ./scripts/run-test.sh is-search
 ```

+`run-test.sh` automatically handles the full setup before the first scenario:
+1. Registers a DCR client with IS and saves the `clientId` to `test-config.json`
+2. Truncates the consent tables (`FS_CONSENT` and related tables)
+3. Seeds `searchRecordCount` consent records using `scripts/generate_consent_data.sql`

+To run a quick smoke test with 100 records, set `"searchRecordCount": 100` in `test-config.json` before running.

 Output: `results/is-search-report.html`